Hamza-Nasir/Weather_Prediction/README.md

     4) Run the application using the following command:
         "flask run"

-##Commit Guidelines:
+## Commit Guidelines:
     1) Commit bug fixes to the bug-fix branch
-    2) Commit feature additions to the the feature branch
+    2) Commit feature additions to the the feature-development branch
     3) For code review, personal use and contributions, create a branch with your name.